Jack Dreyer | Friday 24th November 2023 12:30pm

 This means that the tyre canít perform properly and driver safety and comfort are compromised.
-Bumps on the road surfaces, such as potholes, will have a greater impact on your tyres if youíre suffering from a slow puncture.
+Bumps on the road surfaces, such as potholes, will have a greater impact on your tyres if youíre suffering from a slow puncture too!

 How to spot a slow puncture

 Another sign of a slow puncture is vibrations from your steering wheel.
 When your tyre loses air, it can cause your wheel to become unbalanced.
 Due to this, youíll feel a vibration especially when travelling at a high speed.

 Tyre manufacturers are working to engineer tyres that reduce the risk of punctures.
 Manufacturers such as Continental have produced tyres that provide extended mobility.
 An example of this is Self Supporting Run Flat tyres.
-These tyres allow you to safely continue with yout journey for up to 50 additional miles.
+These tyres allow you to safely continue with your journey for up to 50 additional miles.

 Any facts, figures and prices shown in our blog articles are correct at time of publication.

 Thursday 27th October 2022

 Driving in the rain isnít only a pain but can be surprisingly hazardous Ė here are our top tips for staying safe in wet & icy weather this winter.

 In May of 2021, the EU tyre labels were updated to make the process of choosing and purchasing tyres easier for drivers everywhere.
 Read on to find out how.